wso2-extensions/identity-elk-integration/README.md

 # Introduction to ELK

 Introduction to what ELK is and what it does.
 ELK contains three major components called Elasticsearch, Logstash, Kibana and a new addition named Beats.
+The ELK Stack helps by providing users with a powerful platform that collects and processes data from multiple data sources, stores that data in one centralized data store that can scale as data grows, and that provides a set of tools to analyze the data.

 ## Elasticsearch

 Elasticsearch is basically the database for the ELK stack.
+Elasticsearch 7.x is much easier to setup since it now ships with Java bundled.
+Performance improvements include a real memory circuit breaker, improved search performance and a 1-shard policy.
+In addition, a new cluster coordination layer makes Elasticsearch more scalable and resilient.

 ## Logstash

 Logstash takes care of the collecting and conversion of the logs.
+Logstash’s Java execution engine (announced as experimental in version 6.3) is enabled by default in version 7.x.
+Replacing the old Ruby execution engine, it boasts better performance, reduced memory usage and overall — an entirely faster experience.

 ### Http input plugin